Vein Health Clinic

-- Varicose Veins
+- Varicose veins

-- Spider Veins
+- Spider veins

-- Swollen Legs and Ankles
+- Swollen legs and ankles

-- A Feeling of Heaviness in the Legs
+- A feeling of heaviness in the legs

-- Dull, Aching Feeling in the Legs
+- Dull, aching feeling in the legs

-- Changes in Leg Skin Color
+- Changes in leg skin color

-- Itchy, Dry Skin on Legs
+- Itchy, dry skin on legs

-- Leg Ulcers
+- Leg ulcers

+When it comes to the treatment of venous insufficiency, there are options available for it, but the condition can’t be cured.
+With the help of the Vascular Health Centers, we can provide treatments that will help with any discomfort you may be experiencing in your legs or ankles.
 Treatment for vein disease is much simpler and safer than the painful vein-stripping surgery of the past.
 A number of minimally-invasive procedures are used at the vein health clinic including:

+Microphlebectomy or phlebectomy is a treatment for veins that have to do with removing the varicose veins from your legs.
+When this procedure is completed, you can expect to have local anesthesia used.
 The vein specialist makes micro punctures in the skin and removes diseased veins through the openings.
 Microphlebectomy is performed on larger varicose/spider veins.

 Intravascular ultrasound (IVUS) is the standard method of imaging during catheter-based vein treatments.
 Ultrasound provides the vein specialist with a complete image of the vein walls for accurate mapping of the diseased area.

-Venoplasty, or endovenous stenting, is the placement of a small mesh tube called a stent to restore structure to a compressed vein.
+Venoplasty, or endovenous stenting, is the placement of a small mesh tube called a stent to restore the structure to a compressed vein.
 The stent keeps the vein open and strengthens it to support normal blood flow.
 Endovenous stenting is used as a treatment for venous chronic insufficiency, pulmonary artery disease, and a number of other venous conditions.

 The vein health clinic performs these minimally-invasive treatments on an outpatient procedure.
-There is less risk and minimal downtime in comparison to traditional surgery.
+There are less risk and minimal downtime in comparison to traditional surgery.
 Depending on your condition and the treatment method of choice, you may require multiple treatments.